noahwoo/noahwoo.github.io/llm-notes.md

             - LLM summarize the final response, with confidence level
             - Prompts: `With the input and the inference results, the AI assistant needs to describe the process and results.
 The previous stages can be formed as - User Input: {{ User Input }}, Task Planning: {{ Tasks }}, Model Selection: {{ Model Assignment }}, Task Execution: {{ Predictions }}.
 You must first answer the user’s request in a straightforward manner.
 Then describe the task process and show your analysis and model inference results to the user in the first person.
 If inference results contain a file path, must tell the user the complete file path.`
    - **Tool Learning with Foundation Models, 2023, Tsinghua**
+   - **Large Language Models as Tool Makers, 2023, Deepmind**
+      - In one word: LLM create tools(python function) with resource-intensive models, use tool with cost-effective model, to solve complex tasks
+      - Method in details:
+         - Tool making: prompt driven(Appendix B), GPT-4
+           - Tool proposing: generate Python function by prompt and 3 problem demos
+           - Tool verification: generate UT code by prompt using 3 validation demos and excute on the tool
+           - Tool wrapping: if tool proposing and verfication success, wrap up the function call, generate demos for converting task into function call
+         - Tool using: prompt driven(Appendix B), GPT-3.5
+           - prompt with tool wrapping texts: function & usage demos
+           - generic CoT
+         - Dispatcher: prompt driven(Appendix B), GPT-3.5
+           - prompt with in-context classification demos, unknown for no matching tasks
+           - for given task, determine to use existing tools by tool user, or create new tool by tool maker
+      - Experiment & conclusion
+         - 5 tasks from BigBench: train/evaluation/test: 3/3/240
+           - Logical deduction
+           - Tracking Shuffled Objects
+           - Dyck Language
+           - Word Sorting
+           - Chinese Reminder Theorem
+           - Schedule meeting
+         - Results
+           - LATM enhance performance of GPT-3.5 Turbo, matching GPT-4
+           - Ablation study
+             - Easy task, GPT-3.5 Turbo qualify as tool maker
+             - Difficult task, GPT-4 is a must for tool maker
+             - GPT-3.5 Turbo qualified as tool user with balanced between performance and cost
+   - **ART: Automatic multi-step reasoning and tool-use for large language models, 2023, Microsoft**
+      - In one word: automate CoT tool using steps by a handcrafted task library
+      - Method in details
+        - Handcraft prompt to decompose task instance to program
+          - 5 clustering for Big-Bench tasks, 2-4 tasks for each cluster, few instance for each task
+            - Arithmetic
+            - Code
+            - Search and question decomposition
+            - Free-form reasoning
+            - String Operations
+          - Program grammar
+            - input node/substep nodes/answer node
+        - Program Generation
+          - given task, retrieve similar tasks
+            - task has labeled examples(50), select cluster with highest performance by using cluster program as fewshot prompt
+            - no labeled example, craft task pairs in fewshot prompt
+              - task pair: name/instruction/in-output examples
+              - label: Similar/Not similar
+              - run time: pair with each task in library, choose the highest-ranked one by log-prob ratio
+          - Tool involved
+            - Search by Google
+            - Code generation by Codex
+            - Code execution by virtural Python env.
+        - Human feedback to refine program
+          - Fix error
+          - Add new tool
+      - Data set & Results
+        - Big-Bench: 15 tasks for library, 19 tasks for evaluation
+        - random task from MMLU for cross-benchmark generalization
+        - ART outperform
+          - Fewshot / AutoCot
+          - ART w/o tool use: use LM to generate tool result instead(work poorly for sure)
+        - ART underperform GPT-3 best(with human supervision for task decomposision and tool usage)

 ## Multilingual & Multimodal
    - **Few-shot Learning with Multilingual Generative Language Models, 2022, Meta AI**
    - **PaLM-E: An Embodied Multimodal Language Model, 2023, Google Research**
    - **MM-REACT: Prompting ChatGPT for Multimodal Reasoning and Action, 2023, Microsoft Azure**
    - **A Generalist Agent, 2022, Google Deepmind**

+## Arithmetic Reasoning
+   - **Solving Quantitative Reasoning Problems with Language Models, 2022, Google**
+   - **Let’s Verify Step by Step, 2023, OpenAI**

 ## Alignments
    - **In conversation with Artificial Intelligence: aligning language models with human values, 2022, Google/DeepMind**